TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/functions.md

 These send or receive messages to/from Node-RED.

 You can also do `uibuilder.set('msg', {/*your object details*/})` in your front-end code which instructs the client to treat the object as though it had come from Node-RED.

+### `htmlSend()` - Sends the whole DOM/HTML back to Node-RED

+Results in a standard message sent to Node-RED where `the msg.payload` contains the whole current HTML page as a string.

+Use with the `uib-save` node to fix the latest page complete with any dynamic updates as the html page to load for new client connections for example.

 ### `send(msg, originator = '')` - Send a custom message back to Node-RED